Why Does My Baby Hit Me While Breastfeeding? There Are A Few Reasons

-According to Kelly Mom, if you find this behavior to be an annoyance or over the top, there are several ways to distract, redirect, and discourage unwanted behavior.
-Some common ways to distract or redirect include giving your baby a toy to keep their hands occupied, suggesting they play with their own body or clothes, and even wearing a scarf or baby-proof necklace to grab their attention.
+So do you need to do anything about a hitting baby at this point?
+This is up to you.
+If you find this behavior to be an annoyance or over the top, there are several ways to distract, redirect, and discourage unwanted behavior during breastfeeding.
+Giving your baby a toy to keep their hands occupied, suggesting they play with their own body or clothes, and even wearing a scarf or baby-proof necklace to grab their attention are all ways to redirect your baby’s attention.
+“To redirect this type of behavior, once your child hits, you should immediately say ‘no’ or ‘ouch’ and then move on.
+If the behavior persists, then at each subsequent instance of hitting, you should say "no," then gently put your child down and walk out of the room for 30 seconds,” says Dr. Lovenheim.
 You can also do things to prevent or stop the behavior.
-For example, utilizing a breastfeeding position that makes hitting difficult, swaddling, or giving a firm command like "be still."
-If those don't work, there are several other ways to keep your baby from fidgeting while breastfeeding you can try as well.
+For example, utilizing a breastfeeding position that minimizes fidgeting, swaddling, or giving a firm command like "be still" are all worth trying.

 Ann L. Contrucci, MD, FAAP, board certified pediatrician

 Jay Lovenheim, OD, FAAP, pediatrician with Lovenheim Pediatrics